-This mode is compatible with Novell's NE2000.
-The base I/O address of the AT/LANTIC Controller is configured by Configuration Register A (either upon power up or by software writing to this register).
-At that address the following structure appears.
+This mode is compatible with Novell's NE2000 Architecture.
+The base I/O address of DP83907 is configured by Configuration Register A (either upon power up or by software writing to this register).
+At the base I/O address the following stwcture appears.